parmes/parmes/solfec/examples/hybrid_modeling/hs3_scaling.rst

   `hs3--state--1.pvsm <https://github.com/tkoziara/solfec/blob/master/examples/hybrid-solver3/hs3-state-1.pvsm>`_.
   The see--through array is modeled in Parmec: rotations are restrained and spring--dashpot elements, emulating contact, are insered at the centres of faces of neighbouring cubes.
-The solid 3x3 inner arrays is modeled in Solfec: hexahedral finite elements are used and contact interactions are modelled via :ref:`a non--smooth Signorini--Coulomb law <solfec-theory-conform>`
+The solid 3x3 inner arrays is modeled in Solfec: hexahedral finite elements are used and contact interactions are modeled via :ref:`a non--smooth Signorini--Coulomb law <solfec-theory-conform>`

 .. youtube:: https://www.youtube.com/watch?v=7ED5jDdhrtI
   :width: 648